 Volunteers In Mission

 Arkansas United Methodist Volunteers In Mission (AR UMVIM) is part of the Global Ministries movement.
 UMVIM offers opportunities for both lay and clergy to utilize their skills and talents in Christian service.
 VIM volunteers serve at home in local outreach and around the world in short term mission journeys.
 Their work includes building, repairing, teaching, witnessing, offering medical services, conducting Bible study or Bible school, and responding to disaster.
-VIM volunteers serve at their own expense.

 The United Methodist connection is evident in the work of VIM in that the UMVIM network offers guidance, organization, and training and the work of the volunteers is coordinated through the Annual Conferences and Jurisdictions.